ESKYoung/cookiecutter-machine-learning/{{ cookiecutter.repository_name }}/CONTRIBUTING.md

 | `pre-commit` | [Runs pre-commit hooks on all files](#pre-commit-hooks).                                  |
 | `testing`    | Runs the entire pytest suite.                                                             |

-which are also listed in the GitHub Actions `.github/workflows/nox.yml` to ensure parallel execution of sessions during CI/CD processes.

 To run individual `nox` session(s), add the `session` flag followed by the name of the session(s) with space separators, for example: